vroniu/turingmachinesim/README.md

-# turingmachinesim
+# Turing Machine Simulator
-Turing Machine simulator in Java
+Turing Machine simulator in Java, with CLI interface.
+This is a work in progress for now ok ;---DD